dushoff/screens/README.md

 I hope this is not as dysfunctional as it seems.
 The gitroot/mat lossage is definitely adding up, though.

+## Todo

+What is happening in run?

+Breakpoint; is it safe to make twice?
+Can it be?

+Slow makestuff in direct directories

+Find a place for this screens directory under itself

+Environments; can we make from vim and keep everything clean?

+### non-core

+Think about (document?) alling logic?

+Split makestuff stuff up and make some of it simple again

+Make a simplegit that's really simple (-am simple)?

 ## Ideas

 TRY to FRY before you DRY or else you'll DIE